 - The NeuroRestore platform is developing a new generation of symptom-relieving drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer's disease.
 The target mechanism also has other potential indications, including depression and cognitive disorders in Parkinson's disease, traumatic brain injury and sleep disorders.
 The leading drug candidate in the project, ACD856, is in clinical development phase. - Innovative disease-modifying and preventive oral drugs for Alzheimer's disease are under development within the Alzstatin platform.
 They are intended to enable simple administration of the drug and be more cost-effective.
-The two Alzstatin projects are in the preclinical development phase. - The Painless platform includes two projects: TrkA-NAM and ACD440, which both focus on severe pain conditions. - The drug candidate ACD440 was in-licensed in January 2020 and affects a specific biological mechanism; the 2021 Nobel Prize in Physiology or Medicine was awarded for the discovery of this mechanism. - The compound is being developed for the treatment of neuropathic pain, a field with great unmet medical need.
-The project is currently in the clinical development phase. - The TrkA-NAM project is aimed at treating other severe pain caused by disorders such as osteoarthritis, which today lacks sufficiently effective treatment.
-The project is currently in the research phase.
+The two Alzstatin projects are in the preclinical development phase. - The Painless platform includes two projects: TrkA-NAM ACD137 and ACD440, which both focus on severe pain conditions. - The drug candidate ACD440 was in-licensed in January 2020 and affects a specific biological mechanism; the 2021 Nobel Prize in Physiology or Medicine was awarded for the discovery of this mechanism.
+The compound is being developed for the treatment of neuropathic pain, a field with great unmet medical need.
+The project is currently in the clinical development phase. - The TrkA-NAM ACD137 project is aimed at treating other severe pain caused by disorders such as osteoarthritis, which today lacks sufficiently effective treatment.
+The project is currently in the preclinical phase.

-AlzeCure's project portfolio1
+AlzeCure's project portfolio

-Platform Candidate Target Indication Research phase Preclinical phase Phase I Phase II Phase III NeuroRestore ACD856 Positive allosteric modulator (PAM) of Trk-receptors Alzheimer's Disease, Sleep disorders, Traumatic brain injury, Parkinson's disease, Depression Neuro ACD857 Positive allosteric modulator (PAM) of Trk-receptors Alzheimer's Disease atin ACD679 Gamma secretase modulator (GSM) Alzheimer's Disease Alzstatin ACD680 Gamma secretase modulator (GSM) Alzheimer's Disease SS ACD440 TrpV1 antagonist Neuropathic Pain Painless TrkA-NAM Negative allosteric modulator (NAM) of TrkA-receptors Osteoarthritic Pain & other severe pain conditions
+Platform Candidate Target Indication Research phase Preclinical phase Phase I Phase II Phase III U Positive allosteric Alzheimer's Disease, TBI - Traumatic brain NeuroRestore ACD856 modulator (PAM) of Trk-receptors injuries, Parkinson's disease, Sleep disor- ders, Depression Neur ACD857 Positive allosteric modulator (PAM) of Trk-receptors Alzheimer's Disease Alzstatin ACD679 Gamma secretase modulator (GSM) Alzheimer's Disease Alzst ACD680 Gamma secretase modulator (GSM) Alzheimer's Disease SS ACD440 TrpV1 antagonist Neuropathic Pain Painless ACD137 Negative allosteric modulator (NAM) of TrkA-receptors Osteoarthritic Pain & other severe pain conditions